State and Local Governments

 Who can buy from Schedules?

-Commercial products and services are available for purchase by state and local governments, including tribal governments and educational institutions defined under 40 U.S.C. § 502(c), under the below outlined programs.
+Commercial products and services are available for purchase by state and local governments, including tribal governments and educational institutions defined under 40 U.S.C. § 502(c).
+Please visit each program page to see if you are eligible to purchase.

 Why buy from Schedules?